 Amphotec Side Effects

 Not all side effects for Amphotec may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amphotericin b cholesteryl sulfate: intravenous powder for solution

-Along with its needed effects, some unwanted effects may be caused by amphotericin b cholesteryl sulfate (the active ingredient contained in Amphotec).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by amphotericin b cholesteryl sulfate (the active ingredient contained in Amphotec).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking amphotericin b cholesteryl sulfate:More common
+If any of the following side effects occur while taking amphotericin b cholesteryl sulfate, check with your doctor or nurse as soon as possible:More common